cloudflare/cloudflare-docs/content/rules/examples/define-single-configuration-terraform.md

 ---
 pcx_content_type: example
-summary: A Configuration Rule using Terraform where mail Obfuscation and Browser Integrity Check for API requests are disabled for a zone.
+summary: A configuration rule using Terraform where mail Obfuscation and Browser Integrity Check for API requests are disabled for a zone.
-tags:
+product:
-  - Configuration
+  - Configuration Rules
 title: Define a single configuration rule using Terraform
-layout: wide
 ---

 # Define a single configuration rule using Terraform